Rob Rensenbrink

-Rob Rensenbrink ([ˈrɔp ˈrɛnsə(m)ˌbrɪŋk]; 3 July 1947 – 24 January 2020) was a Dutch footballer and member of the Netherlands national team that reached two World Cup finals in 1974 and 1978.
-A creative and prolific left winger or forward, he became a legend in Belgium whilst playing in the great Anderlecht side of the 1970s.
-He is the UEFA Cup Winners Cup's all-time top scorer, with 25 goals.
+Pieter Robert Rensenbrink ([ˈrɔp ˈrɛnsə(m)ˌbrɪŋk]; 3 July 1947 – 24 January 2020) was a Dutch footballer and member of the Netherlands national team that reached two FIFA World Cup finals, in 1974 and 1978.
+A creative and prolific left winger or forward, he became a legend in Belgium while playing in the great Anderlecht side of the 1970s.
+He is the UEFA Cup Winners' Cup's all-time top scorer, with 25 goals.
 A talented dribbler as well as a cool finisher and adequate passer, he only ever missed two penalties in his entire career.
-He was also the first winner of the Onze d'Or.
+He was also the first winner of the Onze d'Or in 1976.

 Club career

-Born in Amsterdam, Rensenbrink started his career at DWS, an Amsterdam amateur club, before moving to Belgian side Club Brugge in 1969.
+Born 3 July 1947, in Amsterdam, Rensenbrink started his career at DWS, an Amsterdam amateur club, before moving to Belgian side Club Brugge in 1969.
 Between 1971 and 1980 he played for Anderlecht where he enjoyed his greatest club successes.
-In total when in Belgium he twice won the Belgian Championships, the Belgian Cup five times and at European club level the European Cup Winners' Cup twice (in 1976 and 1978 as well as being runner-up in 1977).
+In total when in Belgium he twice won the Belgian Championships, the Belgian Cup five times and at European club level the European Cup Winners' Cup twice (in 1976 and 1978, as well as being runner-up in 1977).
 Rensenbrink delivered a notable performance in the 1976 final as Anderlecht ran out 4–2 winners against West Ham United.
-He scored two goals, one from the penalty spot and set up Francois Van der Elst for the fourth goal.
+He scored two goals, one from the penalty spot and set up François Van der Elst for the fourth goal.
 Among his team mates was Dutch internationalist compatriot, Arie Haan.
 In 1980, he left Anderlecht and wound down his career with a spell at Portland Timbers in the NASL, followed by a brief stay with Toulouse in France in 1981.